turistu/odds-n-ends/firefox/pastejack.md

 ### A more general problem and solution

-Even if the Selection API functions were fixed to only set the primary selection when called from a secure context and as a result of user action (as I think they currently do in chromium-based browsers), the fact that they do it as a hidden side-effect means that they're still quite broken because
+Even if the Selection API functions were fixed to only set the primary selection when called from a secure context and as a result of user action, the fact that they do it as a hidden side-effect means that they would still be quite broken because:
 - they end up changing the primary selection [when not intended either by the author or the user][quote-reply],
-- they cannot be reliably used by legitimate scripts, because they don't give any indication on whether setting the primary selection had succeeded or not.
+- they cannot be reliably used by legitimate scripts, because they don't give any indication on whether setting the primary selection has succeeded or not.

 My proposal is to completely remove any changing of primary selection as a side-effect of using the javascript Selection API (i.e. do a more robust